Skip to main content.

 Title VI, 42 U.S.C. § 2000d et seq, was enacted as part of the Civil Rights Act of 1964.
 It prohibits discrimination on the basis of race, color or national origin in programs and activities receiving federal financial assistance.

 The Rapid fully complies with Title VI of the Civil Rights Act of 1964 and related statutes and regulations in all programs and activities.
-The Rapid operates without regard to race, color, national origin, creed, income, gender, age, and disability.
+The Rapid operates without regard to race, color, or national origin.

 Any person who believes themselves, or any specific class of persons, to be subject to discrimination prohibited by Title VI may by themselves or by a representative file a written complaint with The Rapid.